 - Type the password you used when you launched the stack.

 - Open the datasearch-blog folder:

 Here you see the harmonization notebooks for the three cities we use to illustrate the sample app: Baltimore, Detroit, and Los Angeles.
 The lib folder contains Python classes used to abstract common indexing and harmonization methods used by the harmonization notebooks.
 The html folder contains read-only HTML copies of each notebook created and published during notebook execution.
-The kibana-content folder holds the definitions for the default search dashboard pane and scripts for importing and exporting the dashboard to and from Amazon Elasticsearch Service.
+The kibana-content folder holds the definitions for the default search dashboard pane and scripts for importing and exporting the dashboard to and from Amazon OpenSearch Service.

 Now you’re ready to run the harmonization notebooks.